smkod/smkod/README.md

 # Hi, I'm Samuel! 👋

 ### 🚀 Software Engineer | Full-Stack & Distributed Systems
 I’m an engineer who loves building systems that actually scale.
-I’ve spent the last 4+ years navigating high-stakes environments — orchestrating secure banking portals in Angular and designing high-concurrency microservices in NestJS for telecoms.
+I’ve spent the last 4+ years navigating high-stakes environments, orchestrating secure banking portals and designing high-concurrency distributed systems for telecoms.

 I’m a big believer in fundamentals over framework-hype.
 For me, it’s not just about making it work; it’s about making it resilient, maintainable, and efficient.
 Currently working as an independent engineer, building a mobile product and expanding into cloud architectures, distributed systems, and the .NET ecosystem.